No items in your shopping bag.

 It is in design studios and garment workshops in the heart of Paris that the prototypes for the Sandro collections are made.

-Sandro is committed to ethical and responsible production.
-In fact, the majority of our suppliers and manufacturers are long-standing partners who have grown with Sandro's success around the world.
-We maintain privileged relationships with them and constantly encourage them to implement the highest environmental and social standards.
+With our social and environmental compliance policy, Sandro is committed to more ethical and sustainable production.
+Lots of our suppliers and manufacturers are long-standing partners who have grown with Sandro.
+Today, we maintain close ties with them while taking care to respect our social and environmental standards.

 THE TRANSPORT AND DISTRIBUTION OF OUR COLLECTIONS

-After manufacturing, our collections are sent to our physical points of sale in 40 countries or go straight to customers when they order online.
+After manufacturing, our collections are sent to our physical points of sale in 40 countries, or straight to customers when they order online.

 To reduce the impact of our distribution, we are working on the design and management of our points of sale and maximizing the use of low-carbon transport and delivery methods.

 We strive to continually reduce energy consumption at our points of sale by using low-energy lighting, minimizing air conditioning, heating and the lighting time of our windows.

 Plus, to reduce the greenhouse gas emissions produced by our stores, we have green electricity contracts when possible.